Kryptonite Kryptolok Standard Review

 Mounting quips aside, the Kryptolok is one of the lighter U-lock models we tested, and for that, we gave it a bit of a boost.
 There's nothing worse than commuting with an extra 4 lbs, especially if your commute involves a climb!
 Note that the cable is best stowed in a bag for transport.

 Ease of Use

-The Krypotolok was docked points in this rating metric because the locking mechanism itself was clunky and, on a couple of occasions, it was sticky.
-We could understand this happening after months of use, but right out of the box, it seemed a bit ridiculous.
-While we were always able to get the lock opened, it took us longer to use this lock than others included in this review.
-Once we decreased and added some lubricant, we didn't experience this issue any longer.
+We docked points for the Krypotolok in this rating metric because the locking mechanism itself was clunky, and, on a couple of occasions, it was sticky.
+We could understand this happening after months of use, but it seemed a bit ridiculous right out of the box.
+While we could always get the lock opened, it took us longer to use this lock than others included in this review.
+Once we decreased and added some lubricant, we didn't experience this issue anymore.

-U-locks typically suffer a bit more than other locking mechanisms by their rigid design, which really limits where you can lock your bike.
-The Kryptonite Kryptolok is not immune to this limitation: in other words, hope there are bike racks where you're bike commuting because of the likelihood of finding something else that will work given the dimensions of the lock is slim.
+U-locks typically suffer a bit more than other locking mechanisms by their rigid design, which limits where you can lock your bike.
+The Kryptonite Kryptolok is not immune to this limitation.
+In other words, hope there are bike racks where you're bike commuting because the likelihood of finding something else that will work given the dimensions of the lock is slim.